openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 ## Design Details
 #### Why LoadBalancer service
-In the current implementation router ports are fixed and can not be configured.
+In the current implementation router ports are fixed and cannot be configured.
-Back when there was no support for `LoadBalancer` service types, router was forced to use a different way of getting exposed.
-Using ports 80 and 443 meant that NodePort service types can not be used.
+Back when there was no support for `LoadBalancer`-type services, the router was forced to use a different way of getting exposed.
+Using ports 80 and 443 meant that NodePort service types could not be used.
 Using host network would also bind port 1936 to the host, which is used for internal metrics.
 The only option that was left was using host ports.